 I was very sick through the night - probably from anesthesia and pain meds.
 Let me tell you - vomiting with a C-Section incision is not really all that fun!
 But thankfully, I've turned a corner this morning too and am now attempting to eat some Saltines!
 Yay!

 I'm literally going to dump all the photos below so you can feel like you were there with us.
 I am extremely grateful to my nurse - Kris Hoopes - who took wonderful care of me when I was in the hospital to deliver Darcy in 2010... and actually changed her schedule around so she could be my nurse as I delivered Hope.
 It was like having a great friend in the delivery room with me.
 And I'm also grateful to Deb - another wonderful nurse who volunteered to come into the delivery room with my camera and take these amazing photos for us.

-We are feeling very blessed today and can't wait to see Brian and Miss Sara this afternoon so they can meet Hope!
+We are feeling very blessed today and can't wait to see Brian this afternoon so he can meet Hope!
 Thank you so much for all the love and support!

 |Headed to the OR with my favorite nurse, Kris Hoopes!!|